Starting a home-based ECE service

 Kei Tua o te Pae: Assessment for Learning – early childhood education exemplars

 Child protection policy

 Regulation 46(1)(a) of the Education (Early Childhood Services) Regulations 2008(external link) requires that services take all reasonable steps to promote the good health and safety of children enrolled in the service.
-The Vulnerable Children Act 2014(external link) and the licensing criterion HS28 also require all home-based services to have a child protection policy.
+The Children's Act 2014(external link) and the licensing criterion HS28 also require all home-based services to have a child protection policy.

 Read more about these requirements and the Ministry’s accompanying guidance in the home-based licensing criteria and guidance.

 Education (Early Childhood Services) Regulations 2008 regulation 47(external link) and the Licensing Criteria for Home-based Education and Care Services, GMA1 to GMA3, set out the minimum standard of communication which should be communicated to parents and how they can access information about their child.

 The Providing Positive Guidance(external link) publication is also useful.